 Depending on the type of stroke, people are affected differently.
 Brain injury from a stroke can affect senses, speech and understanding of speech, mobility, behavior and thought processes as well as emotions and memory.
 Often individuals experience paralysis or weakness on one side of the body.

-Stroke care is offered at several Indianapolis hospitals certified in stroke care.
+Stroke care is offered at several Indianapolis area hospitals certified in stroke care.
 Call 800-777-7775 for more information.